Lihexs/Software-Project/README.md

 # Software Project - Clustering Algorithms

 ## Introduction
 This project involves implementing a clustering algorithm using Symmetric Non-negative Matrix Factorization (SymNMF).
 We also built a K-means clustering algorithm for comparison on various datasets.
-A highlight of our project is a custom Python library, written in C, aimed at enhancing clustering performance.
+A highlight of our project is a custom Python module, written in C, aimed at enhancing clustering performance.

 ## Requirements
 - Python 3.x